Quick Start Guide

 14. Page Selection Arrows

-15. Empty Slot (drag ability/spell scroll in inventory to “scribe them”)
+15. Empty Slot (drag an ability/spell scroll from your inventory to “scribe” them)

 17. Main Menu